Meds & Food For Kids logo

 Ambassador Ertharin Cousin speaking at MFK's Zero Hunger: Doing What Works event 2025

-Recognizing Pioneering Vision and Life-long Commitment
+Recognizing Pioneering Vision and Lifelong Commitment

 MFK founder Dr. Patricia Wolff speaking at MFK's Zero Hunger: Doing What Works event 2025